couchbase/java-dcp-client/README.md

 with the next `SNAPSHOT` version.
 You can then depend on it in your project.

-# Basic Usage
+## Basic Usage
 The simplest way is to initiate a stream against `localhost` and open all streams available.
 You always need to attach a callback for both the config and the data events - in the simplest case all the messages are just discarded. **It's important to release the buffers!**

-Please check out the [examples](https://github.com/couchbase/java-dcp-client/tree/master/src/test/java/examples)!
+Please check out the [examples](https://github.com/couchbase/java-dcp-client/tree/master/examples/src/main/java/com/couchbase/client/dcp/examples).
+We recommend starting with the [HighLevelApi](https://github.com/couchbase/java-dcp-client/blob/master/examples/src/main/java/com/couchbase/client/dcp/examples/HighLevelApi.java) example.

 The following example connects to the `travel-sample` bucket and prints out all subsequent mutations and deletions that occur.